-- For a general overview read High Performance MySQL especially the InnoDB performance basics article.
+- For a general overview read the High Performance MySQL book and/or the MySQL Performance Blog, especially the InnoDB performance basics article.

 - Start with an appropriate MySQL option file.
 For servers with at least 2GB RAM dedicated to MySQL we recommend my-huge.cnf.
 For servers with a lot of writes, we recommend my-innodb.cnf instead of the default MyISAM engine type.

-- To reduce the overhead of creating connnections we recommend using persistent DB connections.
+- To reduce the overhead of creating connections we recommend using persistent DB connections.
+Note: Deprecated as of PHP 5.5.0.

 - If a query is called at least twice with no modifications to the queried tables a significant performance improvement can be gained by avoiding the processing of the query and the execution of the query by reading the query from the MySQL query cache.
 To learn how to set up the query cache read a practical set-up.